Analysis: .TIBX file infected by ransomware

 • Internal metadata is corrupted.

-• If the ransomware has network access, it may affect multiple .TIBX files stored on NAS devices or shared servers.
+• If the ransomware has network access, it may affect multiple .TIBX files on NAS devices or shared servers.

 3️⃣ Impact on data recovery